Cyfrin/assembly-evm-opcodes-and-formal-verification-course/README.md

 Note: You can get through this course with just having an advanced grasp of solidity & foundry, however, having at least a shallow understanding of security and low level EVM will make this course much easier to grasp.
 And you doing the security coruse will make you a better EVM developer!

-## Outcome
+## Outcomes
 * Be able to decompile a smart contract right from the raw bytecode
-* Be able to understand exactly how EVM opcodes work, so you can write more gas-efficient code
+* Be able to understand exactly how EVM opcodes work so you can write more gas-efficient code
 * Learn the Huff smart contract programming language
-* Be able to write formal verfication in: Halmos & Certora
+* Be able to write formal verification in Halmos & Certora
-* Be able to understand the difference between Fuzzing & Formal Verfication
+* Be able to understand the difference between Fuzzing & Formal Verification
 * Have an intermediate understanding of how to write Formal Verification tests for solidity

 # Curriculum